triplea-game/triplea/docs/dev/making_database_changes.md

 is the noon hour).

-### Migration file Squashing
+### Migration File Squashing

-At some point before release changes will start to be squashed together.
+At some point before release, changes will start to be squashed together.
 Any squashing of files will be to already checked in files and with the date suffix above will not conflict with any in-flight changes.

 So for example one might see the following migration file listing: